ScaledMarkets/Blog.scaledmarkets.com/_posts/2016-10-16-CreatingaKubernetesClusterWithkube-aws.md

+---
+layout: post
-Creating a Kubernetes Cluster With kube-aws
+title: Creating a Kubernetes Cluster With kube-aws
+---

+#Creating a Kubernetes Cluster With kube-aws

 Kubernetes is one of the most promising container orchestration frameworks, because it is portable—not tied to a particular cloud provider (even though Google created it)—and because it is full-featured.